kampaitees/Classifying-Digits-drawn-on-the-Canvas/README.md

-# Classifying-Digits-drawn-on-the-Canvas
+# handwritten-digit-classifier-
-This is a hand drawn digit on Canvas classifier.
-You have to draw image on the canvas on the website and the model trained on the web browser using tensorflow.js will predict the digit drawn
+This is a digit classifier which can predict the digit which are drawn on the canvas present on the website using tensorflow.js where training of the model takes place in the browser